For priests at midlife, Saint Meinrad's Institute for Priests

 Four incredible weeks.
 One of the best experiences of my life.

 Thanks to all.
 It has really changed me.

 I was able to reflect on my spiritual journey.
 The various

 theological reflections were helpful.
 The personal growth plan

 facilitator made me think and reflect more on my spiritual

 growth.
 Meeting with the spiritual director was also very

-opportunities to pray daily and celebrate Mass with the monks -
+opportunities to pray daily and celebrate Mass - these were

 others.
 It made me realize that I have to listen more.